Go to an average neighborhood school, article suggests

 I hope I can clarify the viewpoint so that more people become aware about the school choices.

-There are many reasons why students want to get to elite schools.
+There are many reasons why students want to get into elite schools.

-Prestige and the generally competency level of educators in such schools are often consideration factors.
+Prestige and the generally competent level of educators in such schools are often consideration factors.

 What is most important however, is that these good schools often run integrated programs (IP).

 This is where students bypass the O levels and head straight to the Singaporean A levels.